-The air filter is critical to maintaining a healthy engine, allowing clean air into your engine to combine with fuel, combust and produce the vehicle's power.
-Over time, accumulation of dirt, dust, pebbles and more can impede this airflow.
+Your vehicle's air filter is critical to maintaining engine performance.
+It allows clean air to combine with fuel, combust, and produce the vehicle's power.
+Over time, the accumulation of dirt, dust, pebbles, and more can impede this airflow.
 If your filter is dirty, your engine will need to work harder to draw in air or cool down.
 Eventually, those unwanted materials can be sucked into your engine from the air intake while on the road, potentially damaging the pistons and blocking your carburetor.

 There are two different classes of air filters: oiled and dry.
-Typical dry air filters are made of foam, which blocks more particulates than paper filters, but due to their material density they've been known to inhibit air flow as they get dirty.
-These types of oiled filters should be cleaned or replaced about every 15,000 miles, or more frequently if you live on dusty roads or in more polluted areas.
+Typical dry filters are made of foam, which blocks more particulates than paper filters, but due to their material density, they've been known to inhibit airflow as they get dirty.
+These should be cleaned or replaced about every 15,000 miles, or more frequently if you live on dusty roads or in more polluted areas.

-K&N® air filters are also popular, particularly on motorcycles and all-terrain vehicles.
-These filters use an oiled cotton gauze construction.
-A thorough cleaning of these is only required when portions of the screen are no longer visible in the filter, or roughly every 50,000 miles.
+Oiled versions, such as the widely-recognized K&N® filters, use an oiled cotton gauze construction.
+A thorough cleaning of K&N air filters is only required when portions of the screen are no longer visible, or roughly every 50,000 miles.

-- Remove air filter.
-Take the air filter out, taking care to make sure no dirt or debris falls into the air box or intake.
+- Remove the filter.
+Take the air filter out, taking care to make sure no dirt or debris falls into the airbox or intake.
 If there's any housing on the filter, remove the housing and the wing nut attaching the filter to remove the outer element.

 - Dry.
-Shake any loose water from the filter, then set it down to air dry.
-Make sure filter is completely dry before oiling (if you have an oiled filter) and replacing.
+Shake the filter to get rid of any excess water, then set it down to air dry.
+Make sure the filter is completely dry before oiling (if you have an oiled filter) and replacing it.

 - Oil and replace.
-If you have an oiled filter, follow this step.
-Use fresh filter oil to saturate the entire filter, including the sealing flange and lip.
+If you have an oiled filter, use fresh filter oil to saturate the entire filter, including the sealing flange and lip.
 Modern vehicles that use a Mass Air Flow (MAF) sensor require special care when re-oiling these types of filters, to avoid over-oiling and affecting sensitive wires of the MAF.
 This could cause it to incorrectly measure air consumption, resulting in a "check engine" light.
-Spray the oil evenly along the crown of each pleat on the filter.
+Apply the oil spray evenly along the crown of each pleat on the filter.
 Then squeeze out the excess and return the filter to its housing.